 - Once a club is activated, a GM can access the Club Dashboard which includes toolkits on how to cultivate your club, introduction to esports, introduction to different roles within the club (from executive committee to shoutcasters to organizers, etc.).
 The Club Dashboard is also where you as the advisor will opt into tournaments, sign-up for extra credit tournaments, create your club member list, complete your members' consent forms, and more.
 It's our hub for your club management.

 - We have a dedicated Educator Discord for all GMs.
 Once your club is activated, we will invite you or you can email us info@NASEF.org for the invitation.
 New to Discord?
 View our Toolkit for information.

-- NASEF Office Hours provide GMs the opportunity to ask questions and get answers!
+NASEF weekly Office Hours provide GMs the opportunity to learn about a variety of scholastic esports topics, ask questions and get answers!
 Kevin Brown is your guide to all things NASEF clubs, and is ready to help address your questions about your esports club.

 On top of being AP teacher at our school, she takes the time to stay after school for our games and practices.
 On top of this, she is always monitoring us during practices and our games.
 She always communicates to us whenever we have to schedule a match the second that schedules are released.
 Without her, our team wouldn't have been as successful.

 He seeks for any opportunity that will benefit anyone in the program and looks to help us reach to above and beyond.
 He is a busy man yet he finds time for us even though the league is still small he invests a lot of time for us and the players.
 Although he may not know much about competitive league, that doesn't stop him from being so gung-ho on our success and honestly is one of the best GM a student/member could ask for.

 If you're interested in serving as a General Manager for an esports club at a high school or community-based organization and have questions before you activate your esports club, email us info@NASEF.org.